df-palacios/CRUD-MVC/README.md

-hay que instalar node.js la v12.19.0

 install node.js v 12.19.0

-then, open the terminal and change directory to:
+then, open your terminal and change directory to:

 ...\mvc\controlador\1-WebSocket